-Once the print has been mounted on the board and carefully pressed onto the panel, leaving a few millimetres of the print over the edge of the panel for accuracy and neatness, two coats of acrylic varnish are then applied which not only gives the image a wonderful lustre and matt bonding surface but assists the adhesive process through the porous print to the gesso covered ply, ensuring a solid and well bonded image...
+Once the print has been mounted on the board and carefully pressed onto the panel, leaving a few millimetres of the print over the edge of the panel for accuracy and neatness, It is possible, if not essential, to add two coats of matt satin varnish, which not only gives the image a wonderful lustre and matt bonding surface but assists the adhesive process through the porous print to the gesso covered ply, ensuring a solid and well bonded image...
 This should be left to dry entirely before trimming the excessive paper from the edges with a craft blade.

 The Ebony Stain

 Once dry, I used small sander to soften the edges of the image in preparation for application of an ebony stain to the panel edges. the application of the ebony stain is a preference due to the nature of the wood, and , for me, provides a rustic and finished appearance to the piece.
 If you were using nicely grained or hardwood, perhaps a masking tape or clear stain may be more appropriate.

 The First Waxing.